iyor/note/README.md

   |-s3.md
   ...
 ```
 where s*.md are the different note-taking sessions.
-Images, graphics and figures that are not easily translatable into markdown can be placed in the images/ directory.
+Images, graphics and figures that are not easily translatable into markdown can be placed and referenced to in the images/ directory.

 ## Dependencies
 note needs: